 ECHO WP ZW0124B has changed its FOM range from 1500-1800 to 1600-2000.
 Meaning our customers will get a better unit for the same price.
 This unit is AUTOGATED.

 Since the difference between units can be pretty big (both FOM and the existence of black spots), we have decided to make public units specification and picture of the tube (to see black spots).
 Price depends on the quality of the tube.
 Please be aware that not all spots are visible on those pictures and in real life the spots appear to be bigger than on this picture.
 Spots score is our own metric to compare visibility of spots between tubes.

-The PVS-14LTE is a non-manual gain version of our popular PVS-14, will the full feature set of the PVS-14 including auto shut off function when helmet mounted and flipped up.
+The PVS-14LTE is a non-manual gain version of our popular PVS-14.
 The rugged design is combat proven and extremely durable.
 Its built for combat.

 |Luminance sensitivity 2850 K.||/||/||/|